abuehl/abuehl.github.io/_posts/2025-12-31-internal-partitions.md

 > partitions.
 They do not.
 They just act like internal header files for a module and may provide
 > both declarations and definitions.

-*partition implementation unit* is a quite misleading term, so I agree with Josuttis to just use the term *internal partitions* consistently instead.
+*Partition implementation unit* is a quite misleading term, so I agree with Josuttis to just consistently use the term *internal partition* instead.

 Josuttis provides a nice example in his book.
 He defines a `struct Order` in an internal partition with the same name in module `Mod2`: